 Ireland (Éire) recognised the Republic of Estonia on 27 August 1991 and diplomatic relations were established on 10 September 1991.
 Ireland has never recognized Estonia's annexation neither de iure or de facto.

 On 3 December 1991 Paul D. Dempsey, residing in Stockholm, was accredited as Ireland's first ambassador to Estonia.
 He was succeeded by Dáithí O'Ceallaigh (1995-1998) and Gearóid Ó Broin (1999–2001), both residing in Helsinki.
 The first ambassador to reside in Tallinn was Sean Farrell (2001-2004).
-After that, Noel Kilkenny (2004-2008), Thomas Bolster (2008-2010) and Peter McIvor (2010-2014) have also resided in Estonia.
+After that, Noel Kilkenny (2004-2008), Thomas Bolster (2008-2010), Peter McIvor (2010-2014) and Frank Flood (2014-2018) have also resided in Estonia.

 Visits of State Officials